-The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after rain, with several potential sources of faecal contamination including outflow from Lake Illawarra and stormwater.
+The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after rain, with several potential sources of faecal contamination including stormwater and upstream sources in Lake Illawarra.

-Enterococci levels increased with increasing rainfall, occasionally exceeding the safe swimming limit in response to no rain and often after light rainfall.
+Enterococci levels increased with increasing rainfall, occasionally exceeding the safe swimming limit in response to no rain and often after rainfall.

-Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grad status le Lake/Lagoon Sep 2018 to Apr 2020 86% 100 Stable
+Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status Lake/Lagoon Sep 2019 to Apr 2021 81% 100 Stable